 I started my early career in the Special Forces of the Indian Army and was decorated for gallantry during active service.

-I am a graduate in public policy from the Woodrow Wilson School for Public and International Affairs at Princeton University.
+I am a graduate in public policy from the Princeton School for Public and International Affairs at Princeton University.

 I write extensively on compelling social, humanitarian and development issues.
 A complete list of my OP/EDs and articles which have featured in Los Angeles Times, CNN, Al Jazeera, Forbes, Huffington Post, Reuters, the Guardian etc can be found in here.